crollins18/intro-linux-scripting/samples/module1.md

 done
 ```

 Additional examples of while loops can be found on The Linux Documentation Project’s [website](https://tldp.org/LDP/Bash-Beginners-Guide/html/sect_09_02.html).
+This resource shows several examples of where `while` loops could be used.
+Although the examples are more complex than what was covered in this module, they are great examples of real-world use cases of `while` loops.

 ### Ideas for Automation
 Possible ideas for workflows to automate include (in order of estimated complexity):